 Have you heard about ‘key money’?
 It is actually a big chunk of cash that you entrust to the landlord as a security deposit when you rent a property in Korea.
 The value of the key money depends on the type of rental agreement you have with the owner.
 The two most common types of rental systems are Jeonse (전세) and Wolse (월세).

 It literally means ‘money in full amount’.
-In this rental system you pay 50-80% of the property market value.
+In this rental system you deposit 50-80% of the property market value.
 Sounds crazy right?
-But many Koreans prefer this rental system.
-Okay, this is how it goes.
-You pay a large amount of money, as I have mentioned, almost up to 80% of the market value of the house as a deposit.
-The contract is usually for two years.
-You can occupy the house without paying any monthly rental fee.
-And when the contract ends, the landlord gives you back your key money in full amount.
+But still, jeonse remains the most-preferred housing arrangement for most Koreans.
+Okay, this is how it works.
+You pay a large amount of money, as mentioned above, almost up to 80% of the market value of the house as a deposit.
+The contract is usually for two years and you can occupy the house without paying any monthly rental fee.
+After two years, the landlord gives you back your key money in full amount.
 So it’s like you are just occupying the house for free.

 So how does the landlord earn from this rental system?
 The landlord actually invests the key money by depositing it into a high interest time deposit savings account or any other kind of investments.
 In case when the landlord can’t pay you back after the term ends, you can live in the house until the landlord gives you back the key money.
 Sounds pretty good huh?
 But many people find it hard to get that huge amount so they borrow money from financial institutions just to reach the required amount for the key money.